Jane Austen Statues

 For much of history, Jane Austen stood apart from other celebrated authors in one unique way—no statue had been erected in her honour.

-These two statues, each deeply connected to Hampshire, mark the enduring power of Austen’s work and the complexities of honouring a figure whose brilliance transcends time.
-As we approach 250 years since her birth, Jane Austen continues to inspire tributes that not only celebrate her genius but also provoke thoughtful dialogue about how best to remember her.
+These statues, each deeply connected to place, mark the enduring power of Austen’s work and the complexities of honouring a figure whose brilliance transcends time.
+As we mark 250 years since her birth, Jane Austen continues to inspire tributes that not only celebrate her genius but also provoke thoughtful dialogue about how best to remember her.

 Selected links for relevant websites, books, movies, videos, and more.
 Some of these links lead to protected content on this website, learn more about that here.